JonnyBanana/THE-BIOHACKING-BIBLE/README.md

 <a href="https://labtestsonline.org/articles/antibiotic-resistance-bacteria">Antibiotic Resistance in Bacteria</a>

+<a href="https://gizmodo.com/5948739/researchers-discover-bacteria-that-can-produce-pure-gold">Bacteria That Produces Pure Gold</a>

 <a href="http://www.vetfolio.com/clinical-pathology/bacterial-culture-and-antibiotic-susceptibility-testing">Bacterial Culture and Antibiotic Susceptibility Testing</a>

+<a href="https://academic.oup.com/femsre/article/33/5/892/562963">Bacterial strain typing in the genomic era</a>

 <a href="https://www.education.com/science-fair/article/what-s-weakest-solution-bleach-will-kill/">Bacteria Science Fair Project: How Does Bleach Kill Bacteria?</a>

-<a href="https://gizmodo.com/5948739/researchers-discover-bacteria-that-can-produce-pure-gold">Bacteria That Produces Pure Gold</a>

 <a href="http://www.the-odin.com/bacterial-16s-rdna-primers-for-bacterial-identification/">Bacterial 16s rDNA primers for Bacterial identification</a>

 <a href="http://www.the-odin.com/bacterial-crispr-kit-replacement-perishables/">Bacterial CRISPR Kit Replacement Perishables</a>

+<a href="http://wolfson.huji.ac.il/expression/bac-strains-prot-exp.html">Bacterial Strains for Protein Expression</a>

 <a href="http://www.the-odin.com/bacterial-transformation-buffer-20-ml-200-transformations/">Bacterial Transformation Buffer</a>